-The TA-data were collected in a small para, i.e. hamlet, of a larger village situated along a part of the Surma River that constitutes the western perimeter of Dekhar Haor (see map 1).
+The TA-data were collected in a small para, i.e. hamlet, of a larger village situated along a part of the River Surma that constitutes the western perimeter of Dekhar Haor (see Annex 1, Map 1).
 The para is inhabited by 68 Hindu households belonging to various casts.
 Non-fishing households were not considered as relevant for collection of TA-data.
-The remaining 45 households were divided in four socioeconomic groups based on among other things the total consumption of rice, adapting Schendel's criteria (1982: 89-92).
+The remaining 45 households were divided in four socio-economic groups based on among other things the total consumption of rice, adapting Schendel's criteria (1982: 89-92).
 The final sample of 15 households and 74 persons were drawn on the basis of stratified random sampling with proportional allocation to the size of the strata.